Dictionarry-Hub/database/README.md

 Contains thoroughly tested and verified database entries ready for production use.
 All entries have gone through our quality assurance process.

-### Nightly
+### Dev

-Contains the latest updates and additions that are pending verification.
+Contains the latest updates and additions that are pending formal verification.
 May include experimental patterns and profiles that require further testing.

 ### Feature Branches